best walks in the peak district

 Starting Point: Monsal Head Car Park

-This final Peak District hike takes less than an hour to complete but still packs a punch when it comes to the views.
-It’s also a steep hike in sections, so you still feel like you’re getting a good workout in a short space of time.
+This final Peak District walk takes less than an hour to complete but still offers great views and an interesting trail.
+It’s also a steep hike in sections, so you’ll feel like you’re getting a bit of a workout.

 The trailhead starts at Monsal Head Car Park.
-Monsal Head is considered one of the most beautiful viewpoints in the Peak District, overlooking Monsal Dale and the iconic Headstone Viaduct, which forms part of the Monsal Trail.
+Monsal Head is considered one of the most beautiful viewpoints in the Peak District, overlooking Monsal Dale and the iconic Headstone Viaduct.

 This Monsal Head walk then descends gradually through a woodland area before reaching the banks of the River Wye, where there’s a waterfall and plenty of spots to stop for a riverside picnic.